Cell biology of normal and disease mechanisms in photoreceptor and Retinal Pigment Epithelium (RPE) cells

-Dr. Williams’ laboratory focuses on the cell biology of photoreceptor and RPE cells.
+Dr. Williams’ laboratory focuses on the cell biology of photoreceptor and Retinal Pigment Epithelium cells.
 His group is especially interested in cell biological studies of the retina in relation to retinal function and inherited retinal disease.

 Phone: (310) 825-9546